aimeeu/cardiganpeke/content/en/docs/samples/philosophy.md

 I was a software developer as well as an end user, so I approach content creation from that viewpoint.
 I am as comfortable creating UML diagrams to illustrate concepts as I am creating tutorials and guides.

 I strongly believe in separating long, explanatory content from guides and tutorials.
+GitLab calls this approach [CTRT](https://docs.gitlab.com/ee/development/documentation/topic_types/index.html) - Concept, Task, Reference, Troubleshooting - with other topic types including Tutorials and Get Started.

+Daniele Procida's calls his similar approach _Diátaxis_ ([website](https://diataxis.fr/)).

-You can read more about that approach on Daniele Procida's Diátaxis [website](https://diataxis.fr/). **However, I do follow the content and style guides of the company I'm working for or the open source community to which I'm contributing.**
+**However, I do follow the content and style guides of the company I'm working for or the open source community to which I'm contributing.**

 ## Diátaxis vs DITA et al